p4rkerw/SALSA/README.md

 **Allele Specific Analysis:**
 These scripts can be run in publicly-available docker containers found here: [p4rkerw@dockerhub](https://hub.docker.com/search?q=p4rkerw&type=image)

-Each script has an example command to run the corresponding docker container
+Each step has a short tutorial and README in its corresponding folder.

 (Follow the steps in order)
 1. Genotype the snRNA or snATAC libraries using GATK (or obtain a vcf from another method)